CovCube/server/README.md

 Don't forget to set the variables PGUSER, PGPASSWORD and PGDATABASE in the .env-file.

-The variables MQTT_PUBLIC and MQTT_PUBLICPORT should be set in the .env file, to make sure cubes can connect to Mosquitto form outside the docker network.
+The variables MQTT_PUBLIC and MQTT_PUBLICPORT should be set in the .env file, to make sure cubes can connect to Mosquitto from outside the docker network.

-When changing the .env-files, make sure to recreate the containers or rebuild the images.
+When changing the .env-files, make sure to rebuild the containers.

 ```text
 docker compose up -d --build